 It defines the domains and types for the AOSP services and apps common to

 all devices.
 Device-specific policy should be placed under a

 Additional, per device, policy files can be added into the

-They can be configured through the use of the BOARD_SEPOLICY_DIRS
+These device policy files can be configured through the use of

 BOARD_SEPOLICY_DIRS contains a list of directories to search

 for additional policy files.
 Order matters in this list.

 For example, if you have 2 instances of widget.te files in the

 BOARD_SEPOLICY_DIRS search path, then the first one found (at the

 first search dir containing the file) will be concatenated first.